mariocapitbrok/jobsity-challenge/README.md

  -- Date/Time handling.
  - We have implemented Redux thunk for state management, but you may use any state manager you are familiar with.
  - Show us your capabilities in CSS and styling, if possible.
+ - Feel free to use Typescript if you prefer it

 # How to deploy